matt-harrison/starwars/README.md

 FEATURES:
 * do not clear score after winning game
+* add increasing chance of enemies turning toward player as levels progress?
 * delay before boss(es)
 * multiple bosses
 * password menu!
 * episode menu...
 * reward menu: reveal password for random character
-* how can user win with a character with no attack?
+* how can user win with a character lacking any attack?
 * neutrals who stand still but can be killed? bartender? han & chewie in mos eisley?
 * obstacles that can take damage?
 * obstacles and/or dead bodies stop projectiles?